utopia-foss/utopia/doc/models/ContDisease.rst

 Fundamentals
 ------------
-We model a "forest" on a two dimensional square grid of cells.
-Each cell can be in one of five different states: empty, tree, infected, herd or stones.
+We model a "forest" on a two-dimensional square grid of cells.
+Each cell can be in one of five different states: empty, tree, infected, source or stones.

 Implementation
 --------------